 Taking geographical advantage of our adjacency to the Hsinchu Science Park, which is the primary high quality R&D base for the high-tech industry in Taiwan, we are cooperating closely with the industry to enhance our research abilities and leverage the technical level of the industry.

-The college of EECS now consists of two departments, four graduate institutes and an interdisciplinary program:
+The college of EECS now consists of two departments, five graduate institutes and an interdisciplinary program:

 Department of Electrical Engineering（offers Ph.D., M.S. and B.S. degrees）